 To explain UCS's tendency to evolve these overgeneral rules, we checked whether overgeneral rules were also evolved in lower imbalance levels.
-Surprisingly, we found that all populations evolved with imbalance levels greater than 1 contained the most general rule $(at_1 \in [0, 1])$ and $at_2 \in [0, 1]$.
+Surprisingly, we found that all populations evolved with imbalance levels greater than 1 contained the most general rule $(at_1 \in [0,1])$ and $at_2 \in [0,1]$.
 The only difference was that the accuracy value was different in each imbalance level; i.e., the accuracy of the overgeneral rule was greater for higher imbalance levels.
-Table 2 shows the population evolved for i = 3.
-Note that the population contains the eight rules corresponding to the eight minority class squares and several other overgeneral rules is 0.89 for i = 3 and 0.94 for i = 4.
+Table 2 shows the population evolved for i=3.
+Note that the population contains the eight rules corresponding to the eight minority class squares and several other overgeneral rules covering all the feature space.
+Accuracy of overgeneral rules is 0.89 for i=3 and 0.94 for i=4.